 Now that we know how animals contract this disease and how its life cycle work, where is it found?
 This disease is most prevalent in the Southern area of the United States.
 However, don't think you are off the hook just because you don't live in Georgia.
 Heartworm disease has been reported in all 50 states, as well as every content but Antarctica.
 Why is that?
 Think about it.
 How do dogs and cats become infected?
 Mosquitoes.
 If you have mosquitoes in your area, then there is a chance that heartworm is also present.

 It is sad but it often makes me laugh when people say their pet is not susceptible to heartworm because they don't go outside.
 Have you ever had a mosquito end up in your home?
 I know I have.
 Where does your dog do its 'business'?
 Outside, right?
 Have you ever been bitten while walking to the mailbox.
 I know I'm not the only one.
 Just because your dog or cat isn't spending hours each day outside doesn't mean they can't contract the disease.
+I know I can't be the only poor soul that has been eaten alive by a mosquito that has been stuck in my house.
 Think just because its winter that you are safe from mosquitoes?
 Maybe.
 That is going to depend upon where you live.
 Mosquitoes tend to inhabit warmer climates, and they stay active year round in places that stay warm year round.

 Heartworm in Cats